The Thinking Behind Revenue First Systems | Rogue Pine

 Source: Clayton Christensen, Jobs to Be Done

-Buyers don't buy services.
-They hire them to accomplish something specific.
-Understanding the real job changes how you sell, how you message, and how you support deals through to close.
+Every buyer is trying to accomplish something specific.
+The service is a means to that end.
+Understanding the real job changes your positioning, your messaging, and the way you support deals through to close.

 How we apply it